msach05/BankDataAnalysis/README.md

 - Reduced operational costs
 - Better management of human and time resources

-The objective was to create a predictive model to assist marketing teams in prioritizing high-probability customers.
+The objective was to create a predictive model to assist marketing teams in prioritizing high-probability customers who would make a term deposit.
+By accurately identifying potential subscribers, the models aim to optimize **marketing campaign efficiency**, enabling better targeting of resources (e.g., time, workforce, and outreach efforts).

 ---